touying-typ/touying/src/core.typ

 ///
 /// Example: `uncover("2-")[abc]` will display `[abc]` if the current slide is 2 or later
 ///
-/// - `visible-subslides` is a single integer, an array of integers,
+/// - visible-subslides (int, array, string): `visible-subslides` is a single integer, an array of integers,
 ///    or a string that specifies the visible subslides
 ///
 ///    Read [polylux book](https://polylux.dev/book/dynamic/complex.html)